-Sitting in a chair with good posture and feet well supported, turn your toes and knees in towards one another so that they are touching (heels apart) and gently squeeze toes together.
+Sitting in a chair with good posture and feet well supported, turn your toes and knees in towards one another so that they are touching (heels apart) and gently squeeze together.
 Hold 10 seconds.
-Come back to the center (so that toes are pointing straight ahead) and relax 10 seconds.
-Progress using ball between knees.
+Come back to the center so that toes are pointing straight ahead and relax 10 seconds.
+Progress using a ball between the knees.

--Bridge.
-Gently squeeze your buttocks as you raise your hips off the ground, knees bent and feet shoulder width apart. -Bridge (knees apart and feet together)
+Gently squeeze your buttocks as you raise your hips off the ground, knees bent and feet shoulder width apart.